 Computer vision algorithms recognize, decipher, and compare image or video components and provide machines with data for action.
 They can draw conclusions from visual sources, compare, repair, or reconstruct media files.

-Cognitive computing algorithms learn human behavior and mimic human thought and decision-making processes.
+Cognitive computing algorithms learn human and customer behavior and mimic human intelligence and decision-making processes.

 How Does AI Work?

 Whatever form it takes, artificial intelligence in eCommerce relies on large amounts of well-structured data.
 Machines identify and extract patterns in the data through trial and error, and as more data feeds the AI, it learns and generates better outcomes.